HCL-TECH-SOFTWARE/discover-mobile-SDKs/README.md

 npm install react-native-sha256 react-native-device-info react-native-hcl-discover
 ```

-> 3. Since npm auto linking is unreliable, do the following to install pods, just to be sure
+> 3. This is for MacOS/iOS only.
+Not needed for windows dev setup.
+Since npm auto linking is unreliable, do the following to install pods, just to be sure

 ```sh
 cd ios